Cairngorm Hills and Highland Life

 - A9 heading North (Photo stops)

-We take in classic Perthshire views along the route entering the Cairngorms National Park at Blair Atholl with its traditional highland castle and backdrop of Ben Vrackie mountain
+We take in classic stunning Perthshire views all along the route to the Cairngorms National Park crossing its southern boundary at Blair Atholl.
+A hamlet noted for its traditional highland castle and backdrop of Carn Liath mountain

 - Glen Garry and The Pass of Drumochter